 Printer Friendly Version

 DESCRIPTIONPreterm birth is the leading cause of neonatal morbidity and mortality, and effective primary preventive interventions have remained elusive.
 In recent years, there has been renewed interest in the use of progesterone (injectable and intravaginal formulations) to prevent preterm birth.

 POLICYPrior authorization is required for Makena®.

 For women with a singleton pregnancy and a short cervix (less than 20mm), daily vaginal progesterone initiated between 20 and 23 weeks 6 days of gestation and continued until 36 weeks 6 days may be considered medically necessary.

-POLICY GUIDELINESAdministration of 17 alpha-hydroxyprogesterone caproate or vaginal suppositories in the home setting is considered not medically necessary.
+POLICY GUIDELINESAdministration of 17 alpha-hydroxyprogesterone caproate by a practitioner in the home setting is considered not medically necessary.